 Income drawdown is one way to pay yourself an income from your pension pot when you retire.

-Most people take an annuity instead, which guarantees you an income, possibly rising each year, until you die.
+Most people take an instead, which guarantees you an income, possibly rising each year, until you die.

 In return for this solid guarantee, you give your savings pot to the annuity provider.